anityagan9urde/Bank-Customer-Analysis-and-Churn-Prediction/README.md

 - #### Plot for ROC-AUC curves for different models, for training and testing datasets:<br>
 ![](https://github.com/AnityaGan9urde/Bank-Customer-Analysis-and-Churn-Prediction/blob/main/images/__results___93_1.jpg)<br>
   - The above two plots give the ROC AUC curve for the training set and for the testing set.
 It can be observed that the curve for training set is more smooth as compared to the curves for the testing sets.
-  - For the XG-Boost model trained without cross validation and hyperparameter tuning, the training AUC score is 0.95 but while testing it falls to 0.81, suggesting that the model must have overfit to the data.
+  - For the XG-Boost model trained without cross validation and hyperparameter tuning, the training AUC score is **0.95** but while testing it falls to **0.81**, suggesting that the model must have overfit to the data.
-  - For the XG-Boost model which used cross validation during training and was hyper tuned, the training score was 0.88 and the testing score was 0.84, suggesting that the model did not overfit to the training data and hence the testing score was the highest among all three models.
+  - For the XG-Boost model which used cross validation during training and was hyper tuned, the training score was **0.88** and the testing score was **0.84**, suggesting that the model did not overfit that much to the training data and hence the testing score was the highest among all three models.
   - Overall, the Hypertuned XG-Boost model performs the best among other models on testing set.  <br>

 - #### Plot for Precision Recall curves for different models, for training and testing datasets:<br>
 ![](https://github.com/AnityaGan9urde/Bank-Customer-Analysis-and-Churn-Prediction/blob/main/images/__results___95_1.jpg)<br>
   - The article on PRC curves referenced suggests that the ROC curves automatically shows better performance when the dataset is imbalanced as compared to when the dataset in not imbalanced.
 Hence, relying just on ROCs would not be good for understanding the model performance.
   - The above two figures show Precision Recall Curves for training and testing datasets on different models.
-The curve above the other curve has a better performance level.
+A curve above the other curve always has a better performance level.
   - First figure shows the XGBClassifier model as performing the best but it is clearly overfitting to the data as seen in the second figure where the GridSearchCV i.e. the hypertuned and cross-validated model comes on top.

 ### Conclusion: